Core Architecture

 -

-Seamless tool execution: When Claude invokes tools, the function recursively calls itself with updated context, maintaining conversation flow.
+Natural tool execution: When the LLM invokes tools, the function recursively calls itself with updated context, maintaining conversation flow.

 -